-Silent UTIs: How it starts
+Silent UTIs: How They Start

 “That weekend was supposed to be so fun.
 I always looked forward to hosting my grandchildren, who lived 45 miles away, overnight.
 But this time my extreme fatigue stole most of the energy and joy from our precious time together.
-The strange thing: It wasn’t the ‘I probably did too much yesterday’ kind of tired.
-It was concerning.
-That heavy blanket of fatigue covered me the rest of the week.
-All I wanted to do was lie down, and that just wasn’t like me — I’m not a napping kind of person," says Maryjane.
+The strange thing is, it wasn’t the ‘I probably did too much yesterday’ kind of tired.
+It was concerning," Mashunkashey said.
+"That heavy blanket of fatigue covered me the rest of the week.
+All I wanted to do was lie down, and that just wasn’t like me — I’m not a napping kind of person."

 She visited her doctor to ask about the exhaustion, but her doctor couldn't provide an answer.

 “When the doctor told me it was a UTI, I was stunned.
 ‘I don’t believe it,’ I responded.
 ‘I don’t have any of the symptoms.
-None whatsoever!
+None whatsoever!'
 Yet there was the proof on my chart, confirmed through a urine test.
 After my history of UTIs, I felt I was somewhat of an expert.
 I thought I knew how to recognize them.
 But this infection completely snuck up on me."

-What is a silent UTI?
+What is a UTI, and is it different from a silent UTI?

-"It's not unusual to see a patient in her upper 70s or older who gets infections without symptoms," says Dr. George Flesh, director of urogynecology and pelvic reconstructive surgery for Harvard Vanguard Medical Associates, according to Harvard Health Publishing.
+"It's not unusual to see a patient in her upper 70s or older who gets infections without symptoms," says George Flesh, MD, director of urogynecology and pelvic reconstructive surgery for Harvard Vanguard Medical Associates, according to Harvard Health Publishing.
 Some experts believe that's because the symptoms of a UTI are actually caused by the immune system's fight against the infection, and the immune systems of older people may not fight as fiercely.

 “After that ER visit, I took the antibiotics the doctor prescribed and headed home.
 I reclined my seat and relaxed the whole ride, knowing I finally had the information I needed to spot infections early so they wouldn’t damage my system and make me miss out on work and family fun.

 “Sure enough, several months later I started feeling exhausted again.
 My gut reaction was to power through it, but then I remembered my vacation.
 Being proactive, I quickly asked my doctor to test my urine.
-As I suspected, it was another sneaky UTI," she says.
+As I suspected, it was another sneaky UTI," she said.
 "I felt empowered knowing I didn’t have to suffer for days or weeks before more serious symptoms may have shown up."

-How to prevent a silent UTI
+How to Prevent a Silent UTI

 Vitamin C not only helps ward off UTIs, it can also outsmart stress.
 So say Canadian researchers in The American Journal of Clinical Nutrition.
-They gave 52 people who were deficient in vitamin C a daily dose of 500 mg and tracked their moods for 8 days.
+They gave 52 people who were deficient in vitamin C a daily dose of 500 mg and tracked their moods for eight days.
 The results?
-Study subjects experienced a 71 percent drop in symptoms including fatigue, sadness and irritability, as well as a 51 percent decrease in anxiety.
+Study subjects experienced a 71 percent drop in symptoms including fatigue, sadness, and irritability, as well as a 51 percent decrease in anxiety.
 According to the study authors, vitamin C plays a crucial role in balancing the brain chemicals that rule our emotional response to stress.